-It takes spray paints between 12-72 hours to cure.
-Spray sealants especially oil-based variations take longer to cure due to the presence of gloss in the finish.
-These sealants like oil-based Polyurethane can take well over 3 days to cure.
+Spray paint takes around 12-72 hours to cure (fully dry).
+Spray sealers, especially oil-based variants, take longer to cure due to the presence of gloss in the formula.

-3 Methods To Speed Up Spray Paint Dry Time
+How To Speed Up Spray Paint Drying Time?

-Since spray paint coating dries through evaporation, you can increase the evaporation rate to make it dry faster.
+Since spray paint dries through evaporation, increase the evaporation rate to make it dry faster.
 To increase the evaporation rate, increase the heat around the coating using a hairdryer.

 To use this method, you’ll need: